anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 * Add test cases from operators, which operators already tested in their environment

 <a name="1.6"></a>
-## 1.6 Verification methodologies
+## 1.6 Test methods

-Prior to onboarding a VNF the NFVI must be tested in Network, Compute and Storage domains to ensure that it provides required capabilities that allow the VNF to behave as expected.
+Prior to onboarding a VNF the infrastructure must be tested in the Network, Compute and Storage domains to ensure that it provides sufficient resources and capabilities for the VNF to behave as expected (i.e. deliver capacity and performance as forecast).
+Infrastructure vendors are expected to go through extensive testing and optimization at component and stack level prior to testing with Industry agreed tests.

-Predicting networking performance may be particularly difficult to establish and can be extremely sensitive to configuration details of the NFVi.
-Testing should be from the perspective of the VNF and create an environment that represents a realistic NFVi setup using open-source test tools and test workloads (i.e. test VNFs) that mimic how a real VNF will consume the NFVi.
-At this stage of testing we assume that the NFVi vendor has fully debugged and optimized the NFVI components and stack.
-With this approach the above objectives can be achieved:

-1. VNF vendors will know the capabilities of the NFVi and be able to forecast performance of the VNF.
-By knowing how the NFVI has been tested (and having the open-source test tools including workloads) they can reproduce test results or produce their own results using their own NFVI configurations.

-2. Since testing is from the viewpoint of the VNF, performance of a commercial VNF should also be predictable.
-If this is not the case, the reference results provide good data to investigate the discrepancy.

-3. If the test tools are packaged as VNFs, they can be deployed using the same methods as a real VNF and hence are extremely portable across NFVi's.
+Performance measurements may be extremely sensitive to hardware and software configurations and test methods.
+Testing should therefore be as realistic as possible i.e. to ensure a test environment that represents a realistic Cloud Infrastructure setup using open-source tools and test VNFs (i.e. workloads) that mimic as much as possible a real VNF consuming available infrastrcuture resources.
+Test methods that directly measure performance from the perspective of the VNF are more realistic than infering VNF performance by testing "under-the-hood" attributes of the infrastructure.
+Testing the infrastructre from the viewpoint of the VNF ultimately helps to ensure that behaviour of commercial VNFs will be more predictable and if a commercial VNF does not perform well, the tools, methods and reference results from RC may be very useful for investigating the discrepancy.
+Furterhmore, test tools that are "stand-alone" and packaged as VNFs can be deployed using the same onboarding methods as a commercial VNFs and hence will be portable across differnt commerical infrastructures.

 <p align="center"><img src="../figures/RC_certifying_methodlogy_25Nov2019.jpg" alt="conformance Methodology" title="conformance Methodology" width="100%"/></p>